IBM-Cloud/onprem-integration-demo/README.md

 ![alt tag](https://raw.githubusercontent.com/IBM-Bluemix/onprem-integration-demo/master/Architecture.png?token=AFP3905kOoeJUFAYGzPbQgMuU_Q4RImlks5WBcJvwA%3D%3D)

 ## Installation
 There are several components that need to be set up before being able to give this demo.
-We estimate it will take you **30 minutes** to run through them all.
+These are all related to setting up a "mock" back-end system of record that our cloud application will connect to.
+We estimate it will take you **30 minutes** to run through the steps, be aware that **you only have to do this once per Bluemix account**.
+The "mock" back-end can then be re-used for future demos.

+**Important Note**: During the following steps, you may see frequent warnings in your console stating `sudo: unable to resolve host vm-###` when running `sudo` root commands.
+You can safely ignore them.

 For convenience, we have split the steps up into 4 phases:

 ### Overview

-Phase 1: Instantiate an OpenStack VM, which will simulate an on-premises data center.
+**Phase 1:** Instantiate an OpenStack VM, which will simulate an on-premises data center.

-Phase 2: Install a MySQL database instance and seed it with records.
+**Phase 2:** Install a MySQL database instance and seed it with records.
 This will simulate a data base filled with human resource (HR) data.

-Phase 3: Create a Secure Gateway and connect it to the database running in the VM.
+**Phase 3:** Create a Secure Gateway and connect it to the database running in the VM.

-Phase 4: Create the app (based on [Vaadin] (https://vaadin.com/home) and JPA [Liberty] (https://en.wikipedia.org/wiki/IBM_WebSphere_Application_Server)), deploy it to Bluemix then connect it to the Secure Gateway endpoint.
+**Phase 4:** Create the app (based on [Vaadin] (https://vaadin.com/home) and JPA [Liberty] (https://en.wikipedia.org/wiki/IBM_WebSphere_Application_Server)), deploy it to Bluemix then connect it to the Secure Gateway endpoint.

 ### Phase 1: Create a Bluemix Virtual Machine (VM)